Cryomaniac13/hengband-touhou-katteban-en/README.md

 run "make -f makefile.std".
 The resulting executable is named "hengband" and is placed at the top level of the Touhou Katteban Hengband files.
 To run it from a terminal, change directories to the top level of the Touhou Katteban Hengband files and run "./hengband".
+Note that if you have your `MAKEFLAGS` environment variable set to use multiple jobs (-j2 or higher), there is a good chance compilation will fail.
+If you encounter an error during compilation, consider using `unset MAKEFLAGS && make -f makefile.std` instead.